ebruiserisobay/arl_recommender_armutcompany/README.md

 ##  Business Problem

-Armut, largest online service platform in Turkey, brings together service providers and service recipients.
+Armut, the largest online service platform in Turkey, brings together service providers and service recipients.
 It provides easy access to services such as cleaning, remodeling and transportation with a few taps on your computer or smartphone.
 A product recommendation system was created with Association Rule Learning using a data set that includes service users and the services and categories that these users have received.

 ##  About Dataset